Wilbur H. Durborough: Biography

 Photojournalist and film correspondent Wilbur Henry Durborough was born on October 11, 1882, in Rising Sun, Kent County, Delaware.
 After trying a number of different occupations, he decided to try photography, and was hired by the Philadelphia Inquirer in 1909.
 He then worked for Hearst's Chicago Examiner and in 1912 covered all three political conventions: the Republican Convention, the Democratic Convention, and the Bull Moose Convention.
-In 1913, he became a photographer for the Newspaper Enterprise Association (NEA), and it was at the NEA that he really hit his stride.
-Shortly before the outbreak of World War I Durborough covered the Mexican War and it was during this conflict that he probably had his first experience cranking a movie camera while covering the attack of Vera Cruz by U.S. Marines, together with Chicago Tribune cameraman Edwin F. Weigle.
+In 1913, he became a photographer for the Newspaper Enterprise Association, and it was there that he hit his stride.
+Shortly before the outbreak of World War I, Durborough reported on the Mexican War, covering the attack of Vera Cruz by U.S. Marines, together with Chicago Tribune cameraman Edwin F. Weigle.

 Sometime in early 1915, Durborough proposed to a group of Chicago businessmen that he make a trip to Germany to cover the Great War.
 His plan was to do still photography, but also to make a film about the trip, showing the war to Americans first hand.
 He was not an experienced cinematographer, so he needed one to accompany him.
 Berlin approved his trip and together with his camera operator Irving Guy Ries he sailed for Europe.
 In wartime Berlin, Durborough and Ries filmed a notable Chicagoan, Jane Addams, along with Aletta Jacobs and Alice Hamilton, who were in Germany as part of the Women's Peace Movement.
 The three women had been traveling to all the capitols in Europe, trying in vain to persuade the responsible leaders in the various warring countries to make peace.
 This film scene has the only extant footage of Dutch suffragette Aletta Jacobs.

 In the summer of 1915, the American reporters went to East Prussia where they filmed the results of the Russian invasions of 1914.
 On their way to the Eastern Front, Durborough also filmed Field Marshal Paul von Hindenburg and Kaiser Wilhelm II.
 They accompanied the German army during the drive through Russian Poland and covered the fall of Warsaw and the forts of Novo Georgievsk.

 After the war Durborough worked in public relations and he had his own photographic agency.
 He died in San Bernardino, California, on April 4, 1946, at the age of 63.
+Durborough was buried in Mountain View Cemetery.
 Shortly before his death, Durborough started writing his memoirs on his experiences as a war photographer.
 The original manuscript is now in the collection of the Library of Congress.